 We must change the way we decide house prices from that of depending on how much each buyer might be able to borrow, to how much they each prefer to afford.

 It can only be done by changing the way agents work when selling and letting houses that are currently on the market.
 It should involve referencing these properties to affordable prices in each local housing market.
-Now is the time to recalibrate local housing markets in this way and put in hand an economic solution which is of paramount importance and is described below.
+Now is the time to recalibrate local housing markets in this way and put in hand an economic solution which is of paramount importance and is fully described below.

 As explained just now, new construction should only be a secondary remedy, to help to ensure that house prices never again spiral up to the unaffordable levels that we have currently been seeing everywhere in England, Wales and even in Scotland and Northern Ireland.
 The primary fix for this is to improve the way houses are bought & sold as well as rented & let.

-Each individual local housing market requires this and the best way to accomplish it is to legislate for a complete new breed of estate agent (instead of attempting to build thousands of new houses in a vain attempt to satisfy a supposed national demand).
+Each individual local housing market requires this and the best way to accomplish it is to legislate for a complete new breed of estate agent (instead of attempting to build thousands of new houses in a vain attempt to satisfy a supposed national demand)!

 The fundamental problem with present day selling agents (or estate agents) is, that not only do they maximise house prices by leveraging buyers’ offers ever upwards; they also maximise mortgage loans by dealing in the procurement of ever increasing mortgage borrowing.
 This further boosts house prices!

-The House Price Virtuoso Solution deals with both these problems by facing them head on.
+The House Price Solution deals with these problems by facing them head on.
 It does not however interfere with the operation of the market economy itself and it completely avoids the use arbitrary and inefficient price and/or rent controls.

-The main job of these new agents would be not only to sell or indeed let owner’s houses but more importantly to find and secure the houses which their contracted client(s) are seeking for both themselves and their families – whether these clients are wishing to buy or to rent.
+The main job of these new agents would be not only to sell or indeed let owner’s houses but more importantly to find and secure the houses which their contracted client(s) are seeking both for themselves and their families – whether these clients are wishing to buy or to rent.

 How could this be achieved?